-The student's application for an Internship Experience must be approved by the Faculty Supervisor, the On-Site Supervisor, the Director of Service Engagement and Experiential Learning, and the Registrar's Office.
-Applications are available in the Office of Service Engagement and Experiential Learning.
+The student's application for an Internship Experience must be approved by the Faculty Supervisor, the On-Site Supervisor, the Director of Service Engagement and Experiential Learning or the Director of Internships, and the Registrar's Office.
+Applications are available in the Levett Career Center's Office of Service Engagement and Experiential Learning or from the Director of Internships.